Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning

-\paragraph{Analysis-III: About evidence events.} Recall that we find out evidence events by pattern-matching the GPT-generated reasoning against the previous events in the history.
-Then the question arises: how many evidence events should we try to retrieve for each proposed prediction?
-On GDELT data, we experimented with a varying number of retrievals on each base model and the results are shown in \cref{fig:gdelt_retrieve_event}.
-As we can see, we enjoy an improved mean rank when the number of retrievals increases from 5 to 10, but it gets worse when the number further goes up.
-Apparently, if we retrieve too many ``evidence'' events, then most of them might not be actually relevant or helpful so the performance will degrade due to the decreased signal-to-noise ratio.\footnote{For \cref{fig:gdelt_retrieve_event,fig:gdelt_few_shot_compare,fig:gdelt_robustness}, we fixed $M=5$ for predicate prediction and $M=20$ for object prediction.} We also tried another retrieval criteria: instead of retrieving a fixed number of previous events, we only retrieve an event if its similarity score exceeds a prespecified threshold.
+\paragraph{Analysis-II: How many evidence events do we need?} In our GDELT experiments, we varied the number of retrieved evidence events for each proposed prediction.
+As shown in \cref{fig:gdelt_retrieve_event}, the results improve when the number of retrievals increases from 5 to 10, but become worse when the number further goes up.
+Apparently, if we retrieve too many ``evidence'' events, then most of them might not be actually helpful so the performance will degrade due to the decreased signal-to-noise ratio.\footnote{For \cref{fig:gdelt_retrieve_event,fig:gdelt_few_shot_compare,fig:gdelt_robustness}, we fixed $M=5$ for predicate prediction and $M=20$ for object prediction.} We also tried another retrieval criteria: instead of retrieving a fixed number of previous events, we only retrieve an event if its similarity score exceeds a prespecified threshold.
 It turns out that this criteria only had negligible impact on the results.